learnitmyway/distributedTracing/README.md

 ## Potential improvements

+- It should be possible to get all paths with Breadth or Depth-First Search based on a condition (eg. max hops).
+I wonder if it would have been possible to reuse one function and pass it a callback with a condition (eg. hops < max hops)
 - passing the input file name as a command-line argument
 - parsing different questions
 - A priority queue for Dijkstra's algorithm